valkyriweb/itslue.co.za/src/posts/our-world.md

 Let the thunder subside, the sound of rain and wind fades.
 Silence for a moment.
 A flutter in time, thank you, I don’t know your name but I thank you with a smile of gratitude.

 Where am I?
 So lost in thought, I forget to be present, how did I get here?
-Hiding in my mind, over thinking everything my consciousness is aware of.
+Hiding in my mind, over-thinking everything my consciousness is aware of.
 I can do better.
-I know what I’m capable of and it should be better.
+I know what I’m capable of and I should be better.

-The pressure of self criticicism.
+The pressure of self criticism.
 Why did I disappoint them today?
 Tomorrow you will do better.

 A never ending battle in my mind.

 Come join me on my little journey.
 Bringing myself back to reality, it’s 20:32pm - 13/03/2021.
 Whatever that means, I feel the rain on my cheek, the ocean is cold but not too cold.
 My feet tense as the waves lap over the top of them, and they relax as I feel the sand soft beneath them.
 I look crazy, don’t fear I am not here to do anything sinister.
 Just embracing reality when I need it most.
 A quick swim in the ocean to bring me back and physically refresh my mind, I feel the salt as the water drys, and I sit to write this down.

-Get it out your mind and in writing.
+Get it out of your mind and in writing.
 So you can rest easy old man.
 I realise I can have special moments in time, all by my own, no need to share it.
 Just enjoy it alone so that I can find joy by myself.
 I’m trying not to depend on others for my own happiness, it’s a long journey but it’s a fulfilling one at that.

 Time goes faster when I’m here experiencing it all, it draws on forever in the cavity of my mind.
 Monday this week my world came to a stand still, the pain I created with my own selfish desires that were denied cut my heart.
 It took me a while to reflect and understand what I was going through.
 Self inflicted pain, the worst thing I could do is spread my own pain into the world.